Criticism of capitalism: Exploitation of workers

 The act (or threat) of striking has historically been an organized action to withhold labor from capitalists, without fear of individual retaliation.
-Some critics of capitalism, while acknowledging the necessity of trade unionism, believe that trade unions simply reform an already exploitative system, leaving the system of exploitation intact.
+Some critics of capitalism, while acknowledging the necessity of trade unionism, believe that trade unions reform an already exploitative system, leaving the system of exploitation intact.
 Lysander Spooner argued that "almost all fortunes are made out of the capital and labour of other men than those who realize them.
 Indeed, large fortunes could rarely be made at all by one individual, except by his sponging capital and labour from others".

-Some labor historians and scholars have argued that unfree labor—by slaves, indentured servants, prisoners, or other coerced persons—is compatible with capitalist relations.
+Some labor historians and scholars have argued that unfree labor—by enslaved people, indentured servants, prisoners, or other coerced persons—is compatible with capitalist relations.
 Tom Brass argued that unfree labor is acceptable to capital.
 Historian Greg Grandin argues that capitalism has its origins in slavery, saying that "[w]hen historians talk about the Atlantic market revolution, they are talking about capitalism.
 And when they are talking about capitalism, they are talking about slavery."
-Some scholars, including Edward E. Baptist, Sven Beckert and Matthew Desmond, assert that slavery was an integral component in the violent development of American and global capitalism.
+Some scholars, including Edward E. Baptist, Sven Beckert, and Matthew Desmond, assert that slavery was an integral component in the violent development of American and global capitalism.
 The Slovenian continental philosopher Slavoj Žižek posits that the new era of global capitalism has ushered in new forms of contemporary slavery, including migrant workers deprived of basic civil rights on the Arabian Peninsula, the total control of workers in Asian sweatshops and the use of forced labor in the exploitation of natural resources in Central Africa.

 Academics such as the developmental psychologist Howard Gardner have proposed the adoption of upper limits in individual wealth as "a solution that would make the world a better place".
 Marxian economist Richard D. Wolff postulates that capitalist economies prioritize profits and capital accumulation over the social needs of communities, and that capitalist enterprises rarely include the workers in the basic decisions of the enterprise.

+"Most people have no alternative but to sell their ability to work for a wage and inevitably be paid less than the value they produce.
+This is the capital order, the backbone of our society that we do not criticize or even discuss."